-If you’re an inexperienced hiker, you absolutely can make it to Angels Landing – as long as you are confident in your ability, do not have a fear of heights and have a good level of stamina.
+If you’re an inexperienced hiker, you absolutely can make it to Angels Landing.
+But only if you are extremely confident in your ability, do not have a fear of heights and have a good level of stamina.

 You will already be tired from hiking to Scout Overlook but the hike to Angels Landing requires both physical and mental agility.

-The last thing we want to do is put anyone off because this is a unique hike with an amazing crescendo.
+The last thing we want to do is put anyone off because this is a unique hike with amazing climax.
 But it is vital you are true to yourself once you arrive at Scout Overlook and see the hike to Angels Landing.